supaflyENJOY/DynamicsDocs/docs/Scheduling/SingleEncounters.md

 - *Service Type* - choose from 2 options:
     - Assignment - session will be validated against the Care Team Assignment.
 Provider will have access to edit the session in the Note app.
     - Service - session will be validated against the Authorization Service.
 Provider will have limited access to edit the session in the Note app (only can be edited within the same week for the same or shorter duration)
-- *Assignment* - displays on form when Service Type is set to "Assignment".
+- *Assignment* - displays on form when Service Type is set to 'Assignment'.
 The Encounter Patient and Practitioner will be created based on the Patient and Practitioner on the Care Team Assignment.
-- *Encounter Patient* - displays on form when Service Type is set to "Service".
+- *Encounter Patient* - displays on form when Service Type is set to 'Service'.
 Select the patient.
-- *Encounter Practitioner* - displays on form when Service Type is set to "Service".
+- *Encounter Practitioner* - displays on form when Service Type is set to 'Service'.
 Select the practitioner.
-- *Authorization Service* - displays on form when Service Type is set to "Service".
+- *Authorization Service* - displays on form when Service Type is set to 'Service'.
 Select the Authorization for this Patient.
 - *Start Date/Time* - prepopulated with the start date/time of the Encounter you are adding the Encounter Service to.
 - *End Date/Time* - prepopulated with the end date/time of the Encounter you are adding the Encounter Service to.
+- *Mileage* - if your organization reimburses for mileage, enter the miles travelled to this session to create a mileage [payroll item](../Payroll/PayrollItems.md).
 - *Payroll Modifiers* -

 An Encounter Service cannot be saved if the Service Code on the Authorizaton requires an Assignment and the Assignment field on the Encounter Service is null.